notepad-plus-plus/npp-usermanual/content/docs/searching.md

 | 1656       | Find All (in Files)                 |
 | 1660       | Replace in Files                    |

-So really the only tricky part is the 1702 message and how its encoding works.

-Let's see how the example value 515 used above is decoded:

-lParam="515" (decimal) = 203 (hex) = 10 0000 0011 (binary) = 512 + 2 + 1 = (***not*** Backward direction + Match case + Match whole word only).
-Thus, this would represent a forward-from-caret-towards-end-of-file search of exact case specified, with the additional qualifier that the match text must be bracketed by non-word characters.

-Finally, let's present a complete example (that could occur in *shortcuts.xml*) and how it is interpreted:
+Here is a complete example (that could occur in *shortcuts.xml*) and how it is interpreted:

     <Macro name='Book Mark lines NOT containing ABC' Ctrl="no" Alt="no" Shift="no" Key="0">
         <Action type="3" message="1700" wParam="0" lParam="0" sParam="" />